 Please note: international students should refer to this page to get an indicative course cost.

-Weekly Tutorial (1 hour)
+Weekly lectures (2 hours) and tutorial (1 hour)

 |Timetable||View the lecture timetable | View the full unit timetable|